How No-Fault Insurance Works and Which States Require It

 Does No-Fault Insurance Cover Car Damage?

-No, no-fault is designed to cover injury claims and related damages, so medical bills, services, lost wages, and funeral or death benefits.
-Damages to your car are handled under your property damage coverage, separate from any no-fault insurance on your policy.
+No, no-fault is designed to cover injury claims and related damages, which includes medical bills, services, lost wages, and funeral or death benefits.
+Damages to your car are handled under your property damage liability coverage, separate from any no-fault insurance on your policy.
 The exception would be if your car struck a parked vehicle in a state that affords property protection under no-fault, like Michigan.
 In that case, coverage could extend to the parked car’s damages.